Stagecoach Bluebird: Stagecoach ownership

+A Stagecoach Bluebird bus driver died in hospital following an assault by a teenage passenger in Elgin bus station on 2 February 2024.

+The Stagecoach Group announced in June 2024 that it had opened a review of its Bluebird operations as a result of the cost of operating the business making it increasingly unsustainable to run.
+Options that have been considered by the group include the potential closure of Insch and Stonehaven depots, as well as transferring fleet engineering from Elgin depot to Stagecoach Highlands' Inverness headquarters.
+In August 2024, following its review, the Stagecoach Highlands and Stagecoach Bluebird operations (excluding Orkney) were merged under the Bluebird Buses license.
+As a result, Stagecoach Highlands now only operates in Orkney.

+Operations

 From its head office on Guild Street, Aberdeen, Stagecoach Bluebird covers an operating range stretching over Aberdeen City, Aberdeenshire and Moray.

 It is the largest operator in the north east of Scotland and is responsible for urban, rural and interurban services in the towns of Alford, Ballater, Braemar, Buckie, Elgin, Forres, Fraserburgh, Fyvie, Macduff, Mintlaw, Peterhead and Stonehaven as well as city services in Aberdeen.
 Depots are also located in these towns.

 Bluebird also provide coaches for Scottish Citylink services, mainly from Aberdeen to Perth, Dundee, Glasgow and Edinburgh.